joshmcgrath08/blog/about.markdown

 first principles.

-And while it's easy to just focus on the coding and technical aspects of software engineering, at it's heart it's a collaborative, human effort.
+And while it's easy to just focus on the coding and technical aspects of software engineering, at its heart it's a collaborative, human effort.
 For this reason, and from seeing the effects of interviewing done well and poorly, respectively, I've come to care deeply about and invest a lot of time in thinking about and practicing interviewing skills.